andrewsolis/cs401/docs/unit04/containers_1.rst

 Summing Up
 ----------

+The key difference to understand between a VM and a container is where the virtualization Happens.
+For a VM the virtualization happens at the **hardware level** where as for containers the virtualization happens at the **OS level**.
 If you are developing an app or web service, you will almost certainly want to work with containers.
 First you must either **build** an image from a Dockerfile, or **pull** an image from a public registry.
 Then, you **run** (or